 Before removing the guts of the clock, I took lots of photos, to guide me in reassembling everything, but also to document what was broken before I messed with the clock.

-This clock has 3 weights and two doors, both of which are tip-offs that it’s a musical clock.
+This clock has 3 weights and two doors, both of which are tip-offs that it’s a musical clock (or a quail clock, but those are rarer).
 The weights are marked (in grams) 320, 375, and 320.
 From work on other clocks, I assume the heavier weight is for the strike train – which has a lot of work to do – and the other two weights are for the time train and the music.
 A normal cuckoo bird is behind the left door, and the right door hides a seated man, who I assumed pops out when the music plays, on the hour.

 I tried pulling gently on each of the chains in turn and was able to make the clock tick (a good sign), but the music would play only a couple notes before stopping.
 This is a clock that needs cleaning.